Film Scholars Program

 The cohort is limited to 10 participants.
 This is a competitive program that has the goal of building diversity within Philadelphia’s media production industry.

-Scribe is offering two free scholarships for the program for eligible applicants who meet certain income guidelines.
+Scribe is offers scholarships for the program for eligible applicants who meet certain income guidelines.

 Special support provided by the Academy of Motion Picture Arts and Sciences.